 Milkweed Project – Educating Landowners, Collecting Seeds and digging plants at various locations during the year.
 Note that permission must be obtained to do this on private property.
 The seeds are distributed free or disbursed at various prairies.
 The plants are use in prairies and the Heard Garden sale.
 (Hours can be posted under BPTMN: Milkweed Initiative )

-CoCoRaSH – Community Collaborative Rain, Hail & Snow Network – Volunteer project to capture rain fall and hair data from areas outside the immediate official reporting stations.
+CoCoRaSH – Community Collaborative Rain, Hail & Snow Network – Volunteer project to capture rain fall and hail data from areas outside the immediate official reporting stations.
 Approved time for daily reading and reporting of data.
 (Hours can be posted under NOAA: CoCoRaHS Weather Monitoring) )

 DFW Wildlife Coalition – Volunteers answer phone calls from homeowners, citizens or even children looking to help orphaned and injured wildlife.
 Hours are approved for the time you are actually answering phone calls and researching or tracking down resolutions, not the time you are on call.
 (Hours can be posted under DFW: Wildlife Coalition Hotline (limited to time spent on phone))